tomato-300yen/slides/lab/isa/isa-3-memo.md

 1. pre-condition -> post-condition
 2. check post-condition

-Focusing the post-condition would be enough.
+Focusing the post-condition is enough.

 ### An Input-Output Semantics